 “With the right kinds of energy, every disease is curable.” – Julia H Sun

 The Chinese Body Clock, also known as the Chinese Meridian Clock, is a valuable tool in Traditional Chinese Medicine.
 This concept of organ clock explains that Qi (or ch’i), or vital force or energy, moves through the various organs and meridians, or energy channels, of our body during a 24-hour cycle.
 The Qi is believed to be most active in a specific organ and helps improve its functions every two hours within our body.

 Moreover, according to this 2,500-year-old belief, our emotions are connected with our mind and body.
-Hence if your physical body or your mental state is in disharmony then it will directly impact your emotional well being.
-This may lead to insomnia and broken sleep patterns, especially when the organs experience unbalanced meridian, as per the TCM body clock.
+Hence if your physical body or your mental state is in disharmony then it will directly impact your emotional well-being.
+This may lead to insomnia and broken sleep patterns, especially when the organs experience an unbalanced meridian, as per the TCM body clock.

 As different meridians become more active during different times, you experience different sensations during different hours of the day, when a specific meridian is strongest.